 When will I hear more about my adviser?

-Prepare for your advising meeting.
+It is good to prepare for your advising meeting.
 You’ll be asked to reflect on and respond to three questions about your journey to University and your experience so far.
 Preparing for your advising meeting can help you think about topics you would like to discuss with your adviser.

 Note: Each degree has its own advising program, and some students will enter academic advising in their first semester.
 You’ll be contacted by your Student Life team if this applies to you.